Developing Your Creativity as a Composer

 This course can be taken by musicians with rudimentary experience with notation, as well as intermediate and advanced students who are looking to push their creativity, instincts, and personal musical language further.

-By the end of the course, you will be able to:
+By the end of this course, you will be able to:

-• Describe contemporary musical styles and approaches
+• Analyze contemporary musical styles and experimental approaches to inform creative decision-making

 Read Less